Crunch-io/rcrunch/README.md

 ## Getting started

-Connecting to Crunch and working with datasets is simple:
+Connecting to Crunch and working with datasets is simple: load the `crunch` package and then `login()`.

     $ R
     > library(crunch)